 Responses from multiple authors will be considered.
 Where more than one author is submitting, the justification must make clear how they will work together to provide a coherent response and work.
 Proposals that put forward a number of authors all contributing single sections (such as an edited collection) will not be accepted.
 Each author will be expected to agree to the Prize’s Rules.
 Only one entry per author will be accepted, whether as an individual or with others.

-The Prize seeks to reward original ideas but understands that some authors may have begun to explore ideas outlined in their response in previous publications.
+The Prize seeks to reward original ideas but understands that some applicants may have begun to explore ideas outlined in their response in previous publications.
 These may be referred to, or short excerpts included within the book, however your submission must be a new and original work in itself.
 If you do re-use previously-published material, the applicants(s) will be responsible for clearing any required permissions for the re-use of this work in an Open Access publication.

 You are welcome to provide references as part of your response, but this is not essential.
 References can be in any format you choose, and these do not count towards the 3,000 word limit.
 The outline structure and justification documents do not have a set word limit.
 As a guide, we would expect each of these to be around one to two pages in length.

 No extensions will be given to the deadline by which the winner is required to deliver the book.
-In entering the Prize, you are confirming your ability to deliver the finished book within the given time frame (approx. nine months).
+In entering the Prize, you are confirming your ability to deliver the finished book within the given time frame (approx. seven months).

 The winner will be announced in May 2021.
 They will be contacted and notified by the Prize in advance of the announcement.
 Unfortunately the Prize will not be able to notify unsuccessful applicants individually.

 The US$100,000 is payable in three stages: on award of the Prize; on delivery of the manuscript; and on publication of the book.